 Part 1 of this 2-part post illustrates the problem.
 I hope you’ll continue to part 2, as part 1 by itself may sound merely depressing or hopeless.
 I have great hope for change, but I believe it will come in a very different form than most are advocating today.

-The American UMC is a dying institution.
+The American UMC is a declining institution.
 This is hardly debatable.
 Membership and attendance numbers have steadily declined for a century, only mitigated by mergers.
 The average age of members has steadily risen.
 No one believes these are the “glory days” of American Methodism, whether measuring by numbers or by religious experience.
-Given the most recently reported average age of members (57), our death may come more quickly than expected, as the next generation passes and contributions rapidly decline.
+Given the most recently reported average age of members (57), our death could come more quickly than expected, as the next generation passes and contributions rapidly decline.

 In dying institutions, change only comes from (a) a bold, loud leader at the top, (b) the bottom up, or (c) rock bottom.
 As the below illustration demonstrates, top-down change won’t work without a bold, loud, and trusted leader supporting it.
 Unless urged by their leader, such a large majority will revert to status quo.
 The only other time people will embrace change is when they know they are in crisis.
 Our majority does not yet realize our crisis.
 By the time they realize it, will it be too late to change our failing status quo?